Glacier Creek Preserve

 Most of the recently acquired land is leased and used for rotation between corn and soybean crops while we move toward it’s restoration to prairie and prairie-associated habitats.
 These areas are leased for cultivation on a year-by-year basis, although small areas have been set aside for specific research projects.
 Keeping the land in cultivation eliminates the need to control large areas of ruderal species while also supplementing our operating budget as we gear up with equipment and supplies to manage more than two times the amount of land than was in the original preserve.

-Non-Research Use (classes, organizational visits, etc.): The Barn at Glacier Creek, our environmental education and research facility, and the restored and unrestored land area surrounding the Barn, are available for use to the extent that such use does not affect the long-term objective of the preserve.
-Representative of this use, in 2016, over 4000 scheduled visits were recorded, most by classes ranging from pre-Kindergarten to graduate.
-Many other visitors, however, just took advantage of the preserves open doors to just walk in a prairie environment.
-Formal use of the Barn by groups (e.g. classes, organizations, etc.) is coordinated through the Preserves Director, who will provide a brief request form and information on use and cleanup of Barn (Barn Use and Cleanup sheet and checklist and Glacier Creek Preserve Request for Use form).
-A full list of conditions for use of the land area, which includes no pets and no commercial photography, may be found within the Visitor Use Policies.
-These conditions for use have been developed both from requirements needed to ensure the quality of the preserve and safety of our wildlife and from past experience.
+Non-Research Use (classes, organizational visits, etc.): The Barn at Glacier Creek, our environmental education and research facility, and the restored and unrestored land area surrounding the Barn (the Preserve), are available for use to the extent that such use does not affect the long-term objectives of the preserve.
+Representative of this use, in 2018, over 3400 scheduled visitors were recorded, most by classes ranging from pre-Kindergarten to graduate level.
+Many other visitors, however, took advantage of the preserves dawn-to-dusk availability and came simply to enjoy the prairie environment.
+Formal use of the Barn by groups (e.g. classes, organizations, etc.) is coordinated through the Preserves Director, who will provide a brief request form for your submission as well as information on use and cleanup of The Barn.
+Priority of use, however, goes to research and classes.
+A full list of conditions for use of the land area, which includes no pets, no commercial activities including commercial photography, and no weapons, may be found on the Visitor Use Policies page.
+These conditions for use have been developed from past experience and are designed to ensure the safety of visitors, the quality of the preserve experience, and the health of our wildlife.
 Requests for staff time to assist in preserve use are requested from the Preserves Director, although on-site primary and secondary education activities ultimately work directly with the preserve's Outreach and Administrative Specialist.

 Research Use: Research is central to the department’s vision for Glacier Creek Preserve.
 Present and past research provides information that furthers our understanding of basic and applied ecosystem processes with a present focus on ecological, geological, and hydrological processes of prairies and prairie restorations.
 In particular, the preserve affords a site amenable to long term studies.
 Established in 1970, the Allwine Prairie Tract of Glacier Creek Preserve represents decades of post-restoration development.
 In addition, replicated long-term research plots established in 1978, are among the oldest known, continuously managed burn and mow plots in the region.
 The plots, replicated at a second site south of Mead, Nebraska, include annual and quadrennial spring, summer, and fall burning or mulch-mowing plots with vegetative data collected in the plots across the years.